ftokarek/Pylings/README.md

 The default terminal on Linux and Mac should be sufficient too, you can even use a terminal multiplexer such as [tmux](https://github.com/tmux/tmux) or [zellij](https://github.com/zellij-org/zellij)

 > [!IMPORTANT]
-> There are some rendering issues, with Linux based terminals and some multitplexers.
+> There are some rendering issues, with Linux based terminals and some terminal multiplexers.
 You will need to referesh the terminal to get the format back (press <kbd>return</kbd> key), every time the terminal loses focus and is rendered again.

 ## Doing Exercises